TheBolly/SynX/README.md

 ##SynX
 Plugin that provides an easy way to transfer data between servers.
+Compatible with Bukkit, Sponge, and Bungeecord servers.

 ## Download
 All builds for my plugins can be found at this link: http://kaikk.net/mc/

+## Install
+Place the jar in your plugin folder.
+The jar file is hybrid so the same jar file can be used for Bukkit, Sponge, and Bungeecord.
+Start the bukkit/sponge/bungeecord server so a default config file is generated.
+On Bukkit and Bungeecord you'll find the config at /plugins/SynX/config.yml.
+On Sponge, you'll find the config at /config/synx.conf.
+Be sure to set a short node name for all your servers.
+Now you can add any plugin that use SynX to transfer data.
+If you haven't already, I highly recommend to add [Sync](https://github.com/KaiKikuchi/Sync): it's a plugin that allows running commands from a remote bukkit/sponge/bungeecord server.

 ####Commands
+Currently, commands are not available on Bungeecord.

 ######/synx nodes
 - shows a list with all known nodes